Rising wedge vs Ascending Triangle

 The Rising Wedge vs Ascending Triangle

 The ascending triangle and rising wedge patterns are two of the most commonly used technical analysis tools.
 Both patterns are similar in that they provide clear entry and exit points for traders.
 However, there is a key difference between the two patterns that novice traders need to be aware of.
 The major difference between the two patterns lies in the resistance line.
 In an ascending triangle, the resistance line is horizontal, while in a rising wedge, the resistance line has a slight slope.
-This difference can be confusing for novice traders, but it is important to watch the behavior of price once the pattern is completed in order to avoid confusion.
+This difference can be confusing for novice traders, but it is important to watch the behaviour of price once the pattern is completed in order to avoid confusion.
 By understanding the key differences between these two patterns, traders can more effectively use them to their advantage.

 If you’re a chart analyst, then it’s important to be able to identify different patterns in order to make predictions about future price movements.
 Two common patterns are the ascending triangle and the rising wedge.
 Both of these patterns serve the same function of indicating a potential reversal in the current trend.
 However, the rising wedge is generally considered to be more of a reversal pattern than the ascending triangle.
 This is because the volume is typically higher on the downswings in a rising wedge, while in an ascending triangle, the volume is typically higher on the upswing move.
 Therefore, if you want to further enhance your understanding of these patterns, you should focus on the volume.